 10. Shane Bond

-Shane bond is the greatest fast bowler in New Zealand cricket history.
+Shane bond is simply regarded as the best fastest bowler in New Zealand cricket history.
 Due to injuries, he was unable to enjoy a long career, but he dazzled everyone in the games he played at the highest level.
 Bond is considered as one of the best swing bowlers of all time, any batsmen feared playing against him because of his swinging yorkers and ability to swing the ball both ways.
 His athletic movement was focused on the inswing, and combined with his quickness, the ball swung quite late.

 His highest delivery speed record stands at 156.4 km/h.
 He was the leading wicket-taker in the 2001-02 VB Series with 21 wickets at an economy rate of 16.38.
 He took magnificent 44 wickets of his 147 ODI wickets overall against the champion team Australia including “a hat-trick against them at Hobart.”
 During the 2002-03 season he took 60 international wickets at a very low average, which was phenomenal.

-Read also: Top 10 Fastest Bowlers In The World
+Read also: Top 10 Best Spin Bowlers of All Time